 Read on for mini reviews of some of the best Linux VPNs you can get today.

 Definitely one of the best VPNs for Linux and one of the best VPNs in general, ExpressVPN ranks highly in all of the key categories such as speed, security, privacy, and customer support.
-Based out of the British Virgin Islands, this VPN is able to offer a high standard of user security, letting you browse, stream, torrent, and more, while also making you more secure online.
+Based out of the British Virgin Islands, this VPN is able to offer a high standard of user security, letting you browse, and more, while also making you more secure online.

 Main features of ExpressVPN

 ExpressVPN is often ranked as the fastest VPN on the market, and it really does live up to those claims when put to the test.
 It has a huge server network across the globe and never seems to affect speeds in a negative way.

 ExpressVPN makes use of the latest and greatest security protocols and privacy features like leak protection and kill switches in order to keep users safe.
 This provider also has a strict no logs policy for extra privacy.